 - A statement confirming the child will be meeting compulsory educational requirements of the Education Act, 2016 (Regulations)

-14 days of arrival to the Island.
-Once a family or child is a resident,
+For parents wishing to apply after the start of the school year (end of August), written notice must be provided within 14 days of arrival to the Island.
+Once a family or child is a resident, then the child must be registered with a school.

 Qualifications for Homeschoolers

-Depending on the age of the child, the parent or tutor providing instruction should hold the following qualifications:
+Although not mandated, it is highly recommended that the parent or tutor providing instruction should hold the following qualifications:

 - Primary – the parent(s)/tutor must have at least a high school diploma.

 However, if a parent wanted to use a programme that is not accredited (which many parents choose to do), the DES will consider the programme and make a decision based on whether the curriculum meets their standards.
-[Finding and using an accredited programme is something many parents get worried/stressed about, and knowing there is room to use a programme that is not accredited (as long as it is approved by the DES) can sometimes set their minds at ease].
+Finding and using an accredited programme is something many parents get worried/stressed about, and knowing there is room to use a programme that is not accredited (as long as it is approved by the DES) can sometimes set their minds at ease.

 Teaching Requirements